 Pronouns: she/her (what’s this?)

-Kristin Wintermute is the Director of Education at the American Humanist Association’s Center for Education.
+Kristin Wintermute is the Education Director at the American Humanist Association’s Center for Education.
 She has BA degrees in Psychology and Art Studio from the University of Montana and a Master’s degree in Social Work from the University of Maine, Orono.
 Wintermute has done post-graduate course work in Business Administration at the University of Minnesota, Carlson School of Management; Web Design at Minneapolis College of Art and Design; and Accounting Certification at North Hennepin Community College.
 She worked for over seven years as a family therapist in a variety of settings, including private practice, a non-profit clinic for women and a for-profit health maintenance organization.

 She is a life-long humanist who attended the First Unitarian Society of Minneapolis (FUS) throughout her childhood and teen years.
 At first she was enrolled in FUS’s “Humanist Education Program” and in high school became a classroom teacher.
 As an undergraduate at the University of Montana, she used FUS’s “Humanist Education Program” curriculum at the Unitarian Fellowship of Missoula, Montana to form their first Humanist-oriented Sunday School.
 In 1998, she was hired by the North American Committee for Humanism (NACH) as Membership Director.
 In 1999, NACH and its subsidiary, The Humanist Institute, became one organization and she became its business manager and later executive director.